-Dr. and Mrs. Sivewright had a son named Alexander Hay Sivewright born to them 6th of October, 1882.
+Dr. and Mrs. Sivewright had a son named Alexander Hay Sivewright born to them on the 6th of October, 1882.
 Dr. Sivewright died on the 18th of May, 1883 in New Westminster at the age of 33.
 He was buried at the Fraser Cemetery in New Westminster.
 According to the 1891 census Harriett Sivewright and her son Alexander were living with her parents, William and Jane Clarkson in New Westminster.
-Mrs. Sivewright died on the 18th of December, 1917 and she was buried at the Fraser Cemetery, next to her husband.
+Mrs. Sivewright died on the 18th of December, 1917.
+She was buried at the Fraser Cemetery, next to her husband.

 **The webmaster is grateful to the New Westminster Archives for the photograph of Dr. Sivewright (circa 1883), Item #1HP2724 and Record #39339.
 Used with permission.